 Certificate of Attendance - All Symposium participants will be awarded an official Certificate of Attendance upon completion of the program, which will provide details of the speakers who took part in the event, and list the topics which were discussed.
 Each certificate will be signed by members of the ICD Advisory Board.

-The Annual Conference on Cultural Diplomacy in the USA will take place in two major cities: Washington, D.C. and Boston.
+The Annual Conference on Cultural Diplomacy in the USA will take place in two major cities: Washington, D.C. and NYC.
 The conference will be hosted at a number of important political, historic, and cultural locations across the cities.

 The Academy for Cultural Diplomacy encourages academic research and analysis of issues related to the goals of the Symposia, and would therefore like to welcome participants to submit a paper they would like to be considered for delivery at the Symposium.
 Following the Symposium, the papers will be included in the proposal document that will be issued and sent to all governments and leaders of the international community.
 To read articles submitted by participants of our international conferences or to submit a paper please click here ».